AkarshGM/SQL-and-Power-BI-Bike-shop-Project/README.md

-# SQL and Power BI Bike Store Data Analysis Project
+# SQL and Power BI Bike Store Pricing Recommendation Data Analysis Project

 ## Objective
 The Project is to develop a dashboard for the "Toman Bike Store" to display KPIs for informed decision-making and to give recommendation if the store can raise their prices for the following year.